 - Take notes

 - Get the draft

-Rewriting my drafts generated a series of ideas that made me love writing even more.
+Rewriting my drafts generated some ideas that made me love writing even more.
 It forced me to think of ways to get to the first draft as fast and as effortlessly as possible.
-That changed everything for me and two techniques emerged in very little time:
+That changed everything; two new writing techniques quickly emerged:

 - Note by note.

 I couldn’t come up with a better naming for now, as a programmer I know how hard naming can be.
 I will explain what I mean in the coming paragraphs.

 As I kept rewriting my drafts before moving on to proofreading, I realised I had never written a draft and rewritten it in one sitting.
 I had always put at least a few hours between the sessions.

 My explanation is that writing and rewriting require different mindsets.
 When I write a draft, my goal is to write everything I have in mind so I can move on to the real work: the rewriting sessions.
 When I rewrite something, my goal is to remove all the clutter.
 I want to get rid of whatever is superfluous: unnecessary adverbs, adjectives, sentences, entire paragraphs.